 - Middle layer (comfort + support) – this is a 2″ TitanFlex foam.
 Just like with the layer above, this layer has great comfort, bounce, and cooling.
 However, this layer is a bit firmer, providing higher levels of support and deep compression support.
 This layer has a density of 4.0 PCF.

-- Bottom layer (support) – this is a 6″ layer of high density support foam.
+- Bottom layer (support) – this is a 6″ layer of pocketed coils.
 It acts as a support and foundational foam for the mattress, while remaining breathable and giving the mattress shape.
-This layer has a density of 1.8 PCF.

 Built from a quilted cotton polyester blended fabric, the cover has a soft and enjoyable feel to it.
 Brooklyn Bedding quilted the cover with a thin layer of polyfoam (3/4″ thick) that adds a nice cushion and extra pressure relief.
 The cotton construction ensures it has great breathability and allows air to flow both in and out of the cover.